loeeeee/wiki-search/.clinerules/development_rules.md

 Always check and remove dead code in the script.

+Always use a modular design with helper functions.

 ## Documentation

 Always document concise implementation details and basic usage in docs-vibe/ with a sequential file name.